j-zimmermann/ImpedanceFitter/doc/fitting.rst

 This method allows one to communicate inferered parameters to the second model.
 In [Sabuncu2012]_, an example of such a sequential procedure has been presented.

-..
-[Sabuncu2012] Sabuncu, A. C., Zhuang, J., Kolb, J. F., & Beskok, A. (2012).
-Microfluidic impedance spectroscopy as a tool for quantitative biology and biotechnology.
-Biomicrofluidics, 6(3). https://doi.org/10.1063/1.4737121

 Add a custom model
 ------------------